microsoft/terminal/doc/specs/#7335 - Console Allocation Policy.md

 ### Compatibility

-On downlevel verisons of Windows that do not understand (or expect) this manifest field, applications will launch consoles as specified by their image subsystem (described in the [abstract](#abstract) above).
+On downlevel versions of Windows that do not understand (or expect) this manifest field, applications will launch consoles as specified by their image subsystem (described in the [abstract](#abstract) above).

 This **will** constitute a breaking change for any application that opts into a change in behavior, but that breaking